-Hannah Friedman (CV) is a second-year student in the Clinical Psychology program at Ole Miss.
+Hannah Friedman (CV) is a third-year student in the Clinical Psychology program at Ole Miss.
 Hannah graduated from Emory University in 2019 with a Bachelor of Arts in Psychology.
 While at Emory, she conducted her Honors Thesis on the etiology of and etiological overlap among social anxiety, shyness, and extraversion in youth.
-She also has experience running her own study on social anxiety and attentional interference at the University of Tampa.
+She completed her M.A. degree at the University of Mississippi in 2021.
 Hannah’s research interests pertain to understanding the intergenerational transmission of anxiety, the role of parental accommodation in the maintenance of youth anxiety disorders, and cognitive vulnerabilities in the development and maintenance of parent and adolescent anxiety.

-Max is interested in cognitive and behavioral mechanisms associated with the maintenance and treatment of anxiety and related disorders.
-In the PANDAA Lab, he plans to study cognitive-behavioral interventions, especially on ways to improve upon exposure therapy for anxiety disorders.
+Max’s current research interests are in the cognitive and behavioral mechanisms associated with the maintenance and treatment of anxiety and related disorders.